Neron-Severi group preserving lifting of K3 surfaces and applications: Introduction

-\textbf{Theorem 3.7.} Assume $k$ is an algebraically closed field of characteristic $p \neq 2$.
-A Kummer surface $X$ over $k$ has an Enriques involution.\\
+\textbf{Theorem 2.8.} Assume $k$ is an algebraically closed field of characteristic $p > 2$.
+A Kummer surface $X$ over $k$ is an Enriques K3 surface.\\

-For another application, we give a classification of K3 surfaces of Picard number 20 over a field of odd characteristic.
+Over a field of odd characteristic, the Picard number of a K3 surface of finite height $h$ $(1 \leq h \leq 10)$ is at most $22-2h$ (\cite{I1}, Proposition 5.12).
+Therefore if the Picard number of a K3 surface $X$ is 20, the height of $X$ is 1, in other words, $X$ is ordinary.
+Moreover in this case, there is a unique N\'{e}ron-Severi group preserving lifting of $X$, which is the canonical lifting of $X$ (\cite{N2}, Definition 1.9).
+By this fact and the classification of complex K3 surfaces of Picard number 20, we obtain a classification of K3 surfaces of Picard number 20 over a field of odd characteristic $p$.
 Let $S_{p}$ be the set of isomorphic classes of even positive definite lattices of rank 2 such that the discriminant is a non-zero square modulo $p$.
-For each $M \in S_{p}$, there is a unique singular K3 surface $X_{M}$ of which the transcendental lattice is isomorphic to $M$. $X_{M}$ is defined over $\bar{\Q}$ and good reduction of Picard number 20 over $k$.
-We denote this K3 surface over $k$ by $X_{k,M}$. \\ \textbf{Theorem 4.9.} Let $k$ be an algebraically closed field of characteristic $p>2$.
-The correspondence $M \mapsto X_{k,M}$ is a bijection from $S_{p}$ to the set of isomorphic classes of K3 surfaces of Picard number 20 over $k$.
+For each $M \in S_{p}$, there is a unique complex K3 surface of Picard number 20, $X_{M}$ such that $T(X_{M})$ is isomorphic to $M$. $X_{M}$ is defined over $\bar{\Q}$.
+When $k$ is an algebraically closed field of characteristic $p$, $X_{M}$ has a good reduction over $k$.
+The reduction of $X_{M}$ over $k$ is a K3 surface of Picard number 20.
+In section 3, using N\'{e}ron-Severi group preserving lifting, we prove that this construction gives a classification of K3 surfaces of Picard number 20 over $k$. \\ \textbf{Theorem 3.7.} Let $k$ be an algebraically closed field of characteristic $p>2$.
+The isomorphism classes of K3 surfaces of Picard number 20 are classified by $S_{p}$.
 Every K3 surface of Picard number 20 over $k$ has a model over a finite field.\\

-\\ This research was supported by Basic Science Research Program through the National Research Foundation of Korea(NRF) funded by the Ministry of Education, Science and Technology(2011-0011428).
+\\ The author thanks to C.Liedtke for helpful comments.
+He is also grateful to the referee for pointing out mistakes in the early version of this paper.
+This research was supported by Basic Science Research Program through the National Research Foundation of Korea(NRF) funded by the Ministry of Education, Science and Technology(2011-0011428).